linkerd/website/linkerd.io/content/2/features/telemetry.md

 ## Lifespan of Linkerd metrics

 Linkerd is not designed as a long-term historical metrics store.
-While Linkerd's control plane does include a Prometheus instance, this instance expires metrics at a short, fixed interval (currently 6 hours).
+While Linkerd's Viz extension does include a Prometheus instance, this instance expires metrics at a short, fixed interval (currently 6 hours).

 Rather, Linkerd is designed to *supplement* your existing metrics store.
 If